czbiohub-sf/scRFE/README.md

-# scRFE
+# scRFE (pronounced 'surf')

-scRFE is a Python library for dealing with word pluralization.
+scRFE (single-cell identity definition using random forest modelling and recursive feature elimination) is a python package that combines a random forest with recursive feature elimination to identify the set of genes necessary and sufficient for describing the different features of your single-cell RNA sequencing data.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install scRFE.